Shadrock/online-GIS-programming-course/Week_2/README.md

 !cp puds_info.shp 'gdrive/My Drive/gis/output'
 !cp puds_info.shx 'gdrive/My Drive/gis/output'
 ```
 Check your folder in drive to see that you have all the components of a shapefile!

+# Creating a Finished Product with Carto
+- Uploading your data to Carto will require formatting your `.shp` file _as a `.zip` file_.
+Fortunately, you can do this very easily by downloading your entire `outputs` folder from your Google Drive, which will automatically create a `.zip` file. [see more info importing files on the Carto site here](https://carto.com/developers/import-api/guides/importing-geospatial-data/#supported-geospatial-data-formats)).
+- Sign in to Cartoi in with your Github account (remember, you *must* have signed up for Githubs student developer pack to use Carto: using a regular free Github account will not work).
+- Once you sign in you will be taken to your Carto dashboard (the URL will look something like `https://yourusername.carto.com/dashboard` for the button to create a new map.
+The process is pretty intuitive, but if you've never used Carto, [start here with a walk through about how to upload new data](https://carto.com/help/tutorials/getting-started-with-carto-builder/).
+- When you create a new map, you’ll be taken to the map “Builder” to edit your map!
+Have fun playing around with different basemaps, stylings for your polygons, etc. There's a lot of good documentation and tutorials about using map builder online ([start with Carto's documentation here](https://carto.com/help/tutorials/using-builder/)), but it's fairly straight forward to learn and you don't need to code anything: you can do it all via browser using the dashboard.
+- To symbolize your polygons by category, change the polygon style to show `zone_cat`.
+- Make sure you add/update a legend that helps viewers understand what the colors of your polygons mean.
+- Publish, Update, and share your maps! ([More details on this at Carto](https://carto.com/help/tutorials/publishing-and-sharing-maps/)).
+And don't forget to link your final `README` to your online map!

+# Citation
+This tutorial was originally created by [Nicole Janeway Bills](https://twitter.com/nicole_janeway), who provides a nice [video walkthrough on YouTube here](https://www.youtube.com/watch?v=b9G2T4CPYVM&feature=emb_logo).
+I've changed some of the code slightly to deal with different inputs (Open Data D.C.'s file formatting has changed since the original tutorial); added more background context on the scenario, and added the use of Carto for a final output.